 This scenario is not as farfetched as it first may seem.
-The most common squirrel in Florida, the Eastern Gray squirrel, has a gestation period of 44 days and can have anywhere from 1-8 kits in a litter.
-That is a relatively short period of time for reproduction, and you may not realize that a squirrel is living in your house for a couple weeks or more.
+The most common squirrel in Florida, the Eastern Gray squirrel, can breed twice a year and has a gestation period of 44 days, and can have anywhere from 1-8 kits in a litter.
+That is a relatively short period of time for reproduction, and you may not realize that a squirrel is living in your house for a couple of weeks or more.

-Furthermore, your house is the perfect place for a squirrel to give birth and raise its young.
+Your house is the perfect place for a squirrel to give birth and raise its young.
 It is much safer and more secure than any nest they could make in the wild.
 Larger predators can’t hunt them if they are hiding in your attic.
 Food is readily available around your house, especially if you live in a suburban or wooded area.
-It makes sense why a squirrel would seek out the fortress that is your attic to protect their litter and themselves.
+It makes sense why a squirrel would seek out the fortress that is your attic to protect its litter and itself.

 Once inside your home, common nesting areas include chimneys, attics, and wall cavities.
 A squirrel infestation is a threat to the structural integrity of your property.
 Squirrel nests and gnawed electrical wiring present a fire hazard.
 In addition to causing building damage, squirrels are capable of spreading disease through their waste.

 What Does a Squirrel Nest Look Like?

 A squirrel’s nest looks like a large clump of twigs and leaves.
 The interior is hollow and measures eight inches in diameter on average.
 Nesting materials are typically lined with leaves, grass, moss, and shreds of bark.
 The exterior shell of the nest is woven together with sticks and leaves for insulation.